Cockaker History, Family Crest & Coats of Arms

 Early Origins of the Cockaker family

 The surname Cockaker was first found in Somerset where there is an East, and West Coker.
 North Coker no longer exists.
 The place name dates back to at least the Domesday Book where it was listed as Cocre, part of the Houdsborough hundred and was originally the name of a stream there, a Celtic river-name meaning "crooked, winding."

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) East Coker was the second poem of T. S. Eliot's Four Quartets and was directly connected to Eliot's ancestry and East Coker's church was later to house Eliot's ashes.
+East Coker was the second poem of T. S. Eliot's Four Quartets and was directly connected to Eliot's ancestry and East Coker's church was later to house Eliot's ashes.

 Early History of the Cockaker family

-Another 193 words (14 lines of text) covering the years 1273, 1523, 1607, 1563, 1617, 1698, 1656, 1660, 1683, 1734, 1722, 1727, 1617, 1697, 1656, 1646 and 1647 are included under the topic Early Cockaker History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cockaker research.
+Another 97 words (7 lines of text) covering the years 1273, 1523, 1607, 1563, 1617, 1698, 1656, 1660, 1683, 1734, 1722, 1727, 1617, 1697, 1656, 1646 and 1647 are included under the topic Early Cockaker History in all our PDF Extended History products and printed products wherever possible.

 Cockaker Spelling Variations